babel/website/docs/usage/runtime.md

 Usually babel will place helpers at the top of your file to do common tasks to avoid duplicating the code around in the current file.
 Sometimes these helpers can get a little bulky and add unneccessary duplication across files.
-The `selfContained` transformer replaces all the helper calls to a module.
+The `runtime` transformer replaces all the helper calls to a module.

 That means that the following code: